Find Grad Schools

 $52,245 Median Salary

-There are 110 schools in the United States where you can get your master's degree in agriculture and agriculture operations.
-In recent years, the majority of the students getting degrees in this area were female, and 16% were from an underrepresented racial-ethnic group.
-Also, 19.0% of agriculture and agriculture operations graduates were international students.
+A master's degree in agriculture & agriculture operations is offered at 110 colleges in the United States.
+In recent years, the majority of the students getting degrees in this area were female, and 19% were from an underrepresented racial-ethnic group.
+Also, 17.8% of agriculture & agriculture operations graduates were international students.

 Education Levels of Agriculture & Agriculture Operations Majors

-During the 2020-2021 academic year, 2,949 students earned their master's degree in agriculture and agriculture operations.
+During the most recent year for which data is available, 3,076 people earned their master's degree in agriculture & agriculture operations.
 This makes it the 26th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in agriculture and agriculture operations at each degree level.
+The following table shows the number of diplomas awarded in agriculture & agriculture operations at each degree level.

 Education Level Number of Grads